+'''

 [requires]

-Poco/1.9.0@pocoproject/stable

-OpenSSL/1.0.2p@conan/stable
+poco/1.9.4

+openssl/1.0.2u

+'''

-The second line will override the OpenSSL/1.0.2l required by POCO with the currently non-existent OpenSSL/1.0.2p.
+The second line will override the openssl/1.0.2t required by POCO with the currently non-existent openssl/1.0.2u.

 Another example in which we may want to try some new zlib alpha features: we could replace the zlib requirement with one from another user or channel.